LLMs as Planning Formalizers: A Survey for Leveraging Large Language Models to Construct Automated Planning Models: LLMs for Constructing Automated Planning Models

-\citet{guan2023leveragingpretrainedlargelanguage} recognize the impracticality of LLMs generating fully functioning PDDL models in a single query \citep{kambhampati2024llmscantplanhelp}.
-Their framework \textbf{LLM+DM} outlines a generate-test-critique approach \citep{romera2024mathematical, trinh2024solving}, leveraging multiple LLM calls to incrementally build key components of the domain by a dynamically generated predicate list.
-Similarly, \citet{llm+al} introduce \textbf{LLM+AL}, which uses LLMs to generate action languages, but instead, in BC+ syntax (extension of Answer Set Programming). \citet{shah2024autonomously} presents \textbf{LAMP}, an extensive series of proposed algorithms that learn abstract PDDL domain models. \citet{sinha2024leveraging} proposes a structured prompt engineering approach to generate domain models in the Hierarchical Planning Definition Language (HPDL). \citet{sikes2024creating} explored decomposing NL information from operational models via Javascript functions into PDDL actions. \textbf{BLADE} \citep{liulearning} bridges language-annotated human demonstrations and primitive action interfaces by tasking an LLM to define PDDL preconditions and effects conditioned on behaviors containing all possible sequences of contact primitive.
+\citet{guan2023leveragingpretrainedlargelanguage} recognize the impracticality of LLMs generating fully functioning PDDL domains in a single call \citep{kambhampati2024llmscantplanhelp}.
+Their framework \textbf{LLM+DM (Domain Model)} outlines a generate-test-critique approach \citep{romera2024mathematical, trinh2024solving}, leveraging multiple LLM calls to incrementally build key components of the domain by a dynamically generated predicate list.
+Similarly, \citet{llm+al} introduce \textbf{LLM+AL}, which uses LLMs to generate action languages in BC+ syntax (extension of Answer Set Programming), while \cite{sikes2024creating} translates Javascript functions to PDDL in incremental stages. \citet{shah2024autonomously} presents \textbf{LAMP}, an extensive series of proposed algorithms that learn abstract PDDL domain models. \textbf{BLADE} \citep{liulearning} bridges language-annotated human demonstrations and primitive action interfaces by tasking an LLM to define the PDDL action model preconditions and effects conditioned on behaviors containing all possible sequences of contact primitive and other behaviors preceding it.

 In terms of closed-loop frameworks, \textbf{ADA (Action Domain Acquisition)} \citep{wong2023learningadaptiveplanningrepresentations} tasks LLMs with generating candidate symbolic task decompositions, extracting undefined action names, and iteratively prompting for their definitions. \textbf{COWP} \citep{Ding_2023} handles unforeseen situations in open-world planning by storing the robot's closed-world state when planning fails, triggering a ``Knowledge Acquirer'' module that leverages LLMs to augment action preconditions and effects.
 Unlike COWP, which relies on predefined error factors, \textbf{LASP} \citep{chen2024languageaugmentedsymbolicplanneropenworld} identifies potential errors from environmental observations, using an LLM to generate error causes in NL, suggesting action preconditions. \citet{xie2024makinglargelanguagemodels} use fine-tuned LLMs for precondition and effect inference from NL actions, and semantic matching to validate actions by comparing inferred preconditions with the current world states.